Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 #### Updating extension code (share)

 So now you probably want to write some new code, or update the existing code, and see how that works with the running containers.
-First, just update the code.
+Let's just update the code and restart.

 For example, let's update the Share Page title.